 White sandy beaches, turquoise blue seas, limestone cliffs, and sparkling night swimming with bioluminescent plankton.
-This is Ang Thong National Park – 42 small islands in Andaman sea, Thailand.
+This is Ang Thong National Marine Park – 42 small islands in Andaman sea, Thailand.
 It’s one of the last places which are still quite undiscovered by tourist hordes.

 The Ang Thong islands are less known and little bit less accessible islands.
 This is what makes them an undiscovered paradise!
 If you prefer avoiding crowds it is a perfect place for you!
 You can have beautiful white-sand beaches with amazing turquoise water just for yourself.
-Ang Thong National Park is the right choice if you want to avoid the tourist crowds.
+Ang Thong National Marine Park is the right choice if you want to avoid the tourist crowds.

 The Thai islands are slowly losing their charm due to the huge boom of tourism.
 Nearly all popular and so-called “highlight” destination are overcrowded.
 It makes no sense to travel there unless you are a fan of beach parties or city bustle.
-Nevertheless, there are still few calm places, distant from all the touristic craziness.
+Nevertheless, there are still a few calm places, distant from all the touristic craziness.

 Swimming with a Bioluminescent Plankton